MirjamFi/BioGraphVisart/README.md

 # SubgraphVisualization

-### !Only in Safari and Chrome (for the moment)!
-You need to run a sever, e.g. python -m SimpleHTTPServer, in the directory of the subgraphVisualization.html.
+With python3 run: python3 -m http.server \<port\>, or
+With python2 run: python -m SimpleHTTPServer in the unzipped archive and then navigated to localhost:<port>/subgraphVisualization.html.

-Load a .graphml-file and select attribute to generate a subgraph, you can download as .png.
+Load a .graphml-file by  "data/\<graph\>.graphml" and select attribute to generate a subgraph, you can download as .png.

-The .graphml-file has to be in the same directory or a subfolder as the subgraphVisualization.html.

-The generated graph can be downloaded as .png.
 A file name can be given (without .png) but it is not necessary.
 If no file name given, the graph is stored as <.graphml\>\_\<attribute\>.png.

+###### Works for  Safari and Chrome (Firefox: download of graph.png not working)